cloudant/nodejs-cloudant/README.md

 https.globalAgent.maxSockets = 20
 ~~~

-You can also increase the size in your calling context using `requestDefaults` if this is problematic. refer to the [request] documentation and examples for further clarification.
+You can also increase the size in your calling context using `requestDefaults` if this is problematic. refer to the [Request][request] documentation and examples for further clarification.

 Here is an example of explicitly using the keep alive agent (installed using `npm install agentkeepalive`), especially useful to limit your open sockets when doing high-volume access to Cloudant: